Potty training tips:

 Evidence-based information for parents

-© 2006-2008 Parenting Science, all rights reserved
+© 2006-2013 Parenting Science, all rights reserved

 Evidence-based potty training tips?
 There haven't been many experimental studies of

-When is your child ready to start toilet training?
+When is a child ready to start toilet training?
 Some experts have

-Read more about your options and the scientific studies that back them up.
+better off if they began training earlier.
+Read more about your options and the research that backs them up

 Planning a strategy

-health and safety guidelines for training your child.
+In addition, see these important health and safety guidelines for training your child.

-These guidelines include potty training tips for making your child more cooperative.
+They include potty training tips for making your child more cooperative.

-guide to popular potty training methods.
+guide to five popular toilet training methods.

+available, tell you what kind of track record each method has.
 I also offer a detailed discussion of

 "fast-track" toilet training techniques,